 Progress reports are paperless.
-Parents are required to review student grades on Tyler five (5) weeks into every nine (9) week marking period.
+Parents are required to review student grades on SIS (Student

+Information System) platform five (5) weeks into every nine (9) week marking period.
 Progress reports are a way to communicate to parents how their child is progressing at school.
-Parents with questions can contact teachers directly by phone at 724-266-2833 (press 8 for dial by name) or by e-mail.
+Parents with questions can contact teachers directly by phone at 724-266-2833 (press 8 for dial by name) or by email.